GeekLaunch/geeklaunch.github.io/content/blog/what-does-my-rsa-public-key-actually-mean.md

 But, what the heck is this?

-It’s the public key part of an [RSA](<https://en.wikipedia.org/wiki/RSA_(cryptosystem)>) key pair, which is an [asymmetric encryption algorithm](https://www.cloudflare.com/learning/ssl/what-is-asymmetric-encryption/).
+It's the public key part of an [RSA](<https://en.wikipedia.org/wiki/RSA_(cryptosystem)>) key pair, which is an [asymmetric encryption algorithm](https://www.cloudflare.com/learning/ssl/what-is-asymmetric-encryption/).

-If you’ve been working with computers for a while, you may recognize the stuff between `-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----` as being [base-64 encoded](https://en.wikipedia.org/wiki/Base64).
-Simply put, it’s binary data that’s been encoded into easily printable ASCII characters.
+If you've been working with computers for a while, you may recognize the stuff between `-----BEGIN PUBLIC KEY-----` and `-----END PUBLIC KEY-----` as being [base-64 encoded](https://en.wikipedia.org/wiki/Base64).
+Simply put, it's binary data that's been encoded into easily printable ASCII characters.

 We can easily decode this into its original binary form using the following command: